 One of the tools in the arsenal of minimally invasive surgery is a computer-enhanced technology or robotics.
-Originally designed and tested by NASA and military for the on-the-filed remote surgery, today's robotic system has been through several stages.
+Originally designed and tested by NASA and military for the on-the-field remote surgery, today's robotic system has been through several stages.

 In gynecology, robotic surgery is performed in all sub-disciplines: